-When you’re tired of the heat and want to cool off, head southeast of Kingman to Hualapai Mountain Park, 6250 Hualapai Mountain Rd. (tel.
-928/681-5700; www.mcparks.com), which covers 2,300 acres and is at elevations between 4,984 and 8,417 feet.
+When you’re tired of the heat and want to cool off, head southeast of Kingman to Hualapai Mountain Park, 6250 Hualapai Mountain Rd. (www.mcparks.com; tel.
+928/681-5700), which covers 2,300 acres at elevations between 4,984 and 8,417 feet.
 The park offers picnicking, hiking, mountain biking, camping, and rustic rental cabins built in the 1930s by the Civilian Conservation Corps.
-Daily admission to the park is $5.
+Daily admission is $7 per vehicle.

 Located 30 miles southwest of Kingman on old Route 66, the busy little mining camp of Oatman is a classic Wild West ghost town full of tourist shops selling tacky souvenirs.
 Founded in 1906 when gold was discovered here, Oatman quickly grew into a lively town of 12,000 people and was an important stop on Route 66.
 In 1942, when the U.S. government closed down many of Arizona’s gold-mining operations, Oatman’s population plummeted.
-Today the once-abandoned old buildings have been preserved as a ghost town.
-The historic look of Oatman has attracted numerous filmmakers over the years; How the West Was Won is just one of several movies shot here.
+Today the once-abandoned old buildings have been preserved and the historic look of Oatman has attracted numerous filmmakers over the years; How the West Was Won is just one of several movies shot here.
 Famously, Clark Gable and Carole Lombard honeymooned in Oatman in 1939, and the Oatman Hotel (181 Main St.; tel.
 928/768-4408) claims that the couple’s ghosts still haunt the place.
 You can’t stay in the hotel these days, but you can grab a bite in its restaurant, which is pretty good if touristy.

-One of Oatman’s biggest attractions is its population of feral burros—descendants of pack animals used by gold miners—that roam the streets of town begging for handouts.
+One of Oatman’s biggest attractions is its population of feral burros—descendants of pack animals used by gold miners—that roam the streets begging for handouts.
 Be careful—they bite!

 Annual events staged here are among the strangest in the state, including January bed races, a Fourth of July high-noon sidewalk egg fry, and a Christmas season bush-decorating competition.
 Saloons and restaurants provide options for a meal and a chance to soak up the Oatman atmosphere for a while.
-For more information, contact the Oatman Chamber of Commerce, P.O.
-Box 423, Oatman, AZ 86433 (tel.
-928/768-6222; www.oatmangoldroad.org).
+For more info, contact the Oatman Chamber of Commerce (www.oatmangoldroad.org; tel.
+928/768-6222).